The Retail Podcast by Vue.ai: Leaders in Retail | YogaClub26 min readReading Time: 18 minutes

 Akshara: Hey guys.
-Welcome to a new episode of The Vue Podcast.
-I’m Akshara and I head Customer Marketing here at Vue.ai.
+Welcome to a new episode of The Retail Podcast by Vue.ai.
+I’m Akshara and I head Customer Marketing here at Vue.ai®.
 Today’s podcast guest is Dave Palmer, COO of Yoga Club.
 Yoga Club is a subscription box that brings its shoppers branded activewear outfits at half the price.
 Before he founded the Yoga Club he was also the founder of Stealth Venture Labs and has over two decades of marketing experience in companies like Dedicated Media and Venture Commerce.
 Welcome Dave!
 We’re very, very excited to have you on our podcast.

 Dave: I’m excited to be here.
 Thank you very much Akshara.

 Akshara: Fantastic.
 So Dave, you say that Yoga Club is more than an apparel brand.
 You say we’re a movement created to empower your active lifestyle.
 Can you tell us what inspired you to venture into the subscription box business and why did you feel like athleisure and activewear was the right category to explore?